amolenk/dapr-hands-on/Assignment05/README.md

 # Assignment 5 - Add secrets

-In this assignment, you're going to add dapr secret management to retrieve an API key for calling the RDW Government service.
+In this assignment, you're going to add Dapr secret management to retrieve an API key for calling the RDW Government service.

-Before you start with this assignment, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/secrets/README.md) in the dapr documentation.
+Before you start with this assignment, read the [introduction to this building-block](https://github.com/dapr/docs/blob/master/concepts/secrets/README.md) in the Dapr documentation.

 For this assignment you are supposed to use the file-based local secret-store component.
 This is only for development or testing purposes.
 Never use this component in production!